Campr-Project-Management/campr/index.md

 - **External Costs**: External Costs are expenses for outside services, investments in machinery or tools and others.
 - **Download PDF**: You can export the Project Contract as PDF to print and sign.

-We also prepared a video for you to guide you through the first steps:

-{% include youtubePlayer.html id=page.youtubeId cg4pTb-VR80}

 ### Organization